github/SoftU2F/README.md

 Soft U2F is a software U2F authenticator for OS X. It emulates a hardware U2F HID device and performs cryptographic operations using the OS X Keychain.
 This tool works with Google Chrome and Opera's built-in U2F implementations as well as with the U2F extensions for OS X Safari and Firefox.

+We take security the security of this project seriously.
+Report any security vulnerabilities to the [GitHub Bug Bounty Program](https://hackerone.com/github).

 ## Installing

 You can download the installer [here](https://github.com/github/SoftU2F/releases/download/0.0.4/SoftU2F.pkg).